mitchspano/apex-trigger-actions-framework/README.md

 The trigger action framework can also allow you to invoke a flow by name, and determine the order of the flow's execution amongst other trigger actions in a given trigger context.

-Here is an example of an auto-launched flow that checks if a Case's status has changed and if so it sets the Case's description to a default value.
+Here is an example of a trigger action flow that checks if a Case's status has changed and if so it sets the Case's description to a default value.

 ![Sample Flow](images/sampleFlow.png)

 ### Enable Flows for an sObject

 To enable Trigger Action Flows on a given sObject, you must first author a class which creates an Apex defined data type to be referenced in flows and can generate the required input to launch the flow from a trigger context.
-This class must extend `FlowTriggerRecord`, provide some @AuraEnabled properties for interacting with the records within flow, and support a zero-argument constructor.
+This class must extend `FlowTriggerRecord`, provide @AuraEnabled properties for interacting with the old and new versions of the records within flow, and support a zero-argument constructor.

 ```java
 public with sharing class CaseTriggerRecord extends FlowTriggerRecord {